Skip to main content

 3. In-memory caching: Results are stored in an efficient in-memory cache

-4. Handler access: When your handler code binds to a contract and makes a call, it retrieves the cached result instantly instead of making an actual RPC call
+4. Handler access: When your event handler code binds to a contract and makes a call, it retrieves the cached result instantly instead of making an actual RPC call

 This approach transforms slow, synchronous RPC calls into fast memory lookups, significantly reducing indexing time.